Aglaya Tarasova

-Aglaya Viktorovna Tarasova (Аглая Викторовна Тарасова; born April 18, 1994) is a Russian actress.
+Aglaya Viktorovna Tarasova (Аглая Викторовна Тарасова; born April 18, 1994) is a Russian and Israeli actress.
 She is best known for her role in a romantic drama Ice (as Nadya Lapshina).
 Winner of the Golden Eagle Award (2019) for the best female movie role.

 Biography

 Darya-Aglaya Tarasova was born in Saint Petersburg, the daughter of actress Kseniya Rappoport and businessman Viktor Tarasov.
 She studied at the St. Petersburg State University.
 She has never gone through actor's education.

+She made her film debut in 2010, appearing in the short film "Konfetki" (Конфетки) as Dasha.
+In 2012, she was cast in the film "After School", where she played the role of Frida.
+In 2014, she gained recognition after appearing in one of the leading roles (Sofya Kalinina) in the television series "Interns".
+In 2018, she played her first leading role in a major film: "Ice", where Tarasova portrayed the injured figure skater Nadezhda Lapshina.
+Two years later, the sequel to the film was released.
+That same year, the actress appeared in the film "Deadly Illusions", and between 2020 and 2021, she starred in the television series "No Principles" alongside Pavel Derevyanko, Maksim Vitorgan, and Pavel Tabakov.

+At the end of April 2022, the detective thriller "The Execution" directed by Lado Kvataniya was released, in which Tarasova played the role of a surviving victim of a serial killer.

+Arrest

 On 5 September 2025, Tarasova was detained and charged with drug smuggling at Domodedovo Airport in Moscow after she was found to be carrying a vape cartridge containing cannabis oil.
+On October 30, 2025, the measure of restraint was extended until January 24, 2026.
+At the end of November, Tarasova was given a suspended sentence of three years and fined 200,000 rubles.